philadams-zz/philadams.net/src/quotes.md

 -
 > Success consists of going from failure to failure without loss of enthusiasm.
 > _Winston Churchill_

 -
+> We make a living by what we get, but we make a life by what we give. _Winston
+> Churchill_

+-
 > It's kind of fun to do the impossible. _Walt Disney_